 You can lock a lost iOS device with an accompanying display of a message and phone number that displays on the device lock screen.

 To display a message and phone number on a locked device, set the Passcode policy to true in the Endpoint Management console.
-Alternatively, users can enable the passcode on the device manually.
+Instead users can enable the passcode on the device manually.

 Click Manage > Devices.
 The Devices page appears.